-The Berklee Urban Service Awards (BUSA) were created by Berklee's Office of Community and Government Relations (CGR) to celebrate Berklee students, faculty, staff, alumni, and partner organizations who use music as a catalyst for social change in the Greater Boston area.
+The Berklee Urban Service Awards (BUSA) were created by Berklee's Office of Community and Government Relations (CGR) to celebrate Berklee students, faculty, staff, alumni, community members, and partner organizations who inspire social change in the Greater Boston area.
 The awards are based on the principle that institutions of higher education realize their greatest potential when they serve as fully committed members of the local community.
-Past recipients have been recognized for projects such as (but not limited to): songwriting about the Boston Marathon tragedy, teaching music to underserved youth, producing workshops to expand music education access, and volunteering to perform at senior centers.
+Past recipients have been recognized for projects such as songwriting about the Boston Marathon tragedy, teaching music to underserved youth, producing workshops to expand music education access, and volunteering to perform at senior centers.

 - The project/work being recognized has to have occurred in the 12 months prior to the ceremony.

-- The activity should have taken place in the Greater Boston area.
+- The activity should have taken place (or been based) in the Greater Boston region.

-- Past BUSA recipients must wait two years before being eligible to win another award.
+- Past BUSA recipients must wait two consecutive years before being eligible to win another award.

 - Berklee employees should be recognized for work that is above and beyond the scope of their job.